goothrough/voice-to-text-client/README.md

 ## How It Works

-You can check out the deployed applications using the link below:
+You can check out the deployed application using the link below:
 https://voice-to-text-eight.vercel.app